Jisalascaceres/Novelty-Detection-in-Human-Machine-Interaction-through-a-Multimodal-Approach/README.md

 # Novelty Detection in Human Machine Interaction through a Multimodal Approach
-This repositorie contains the code used in the paper: [Novelty Detection in Human Machine Interaction through a Multimodal Approach](https://link.springer.com/chapter/10.1007/978-3-031-49018-7_33)
+This repository contains the code used in the paper: [Novelty Detection in Human Machine Interaction through a Multimodal Approach](https://link.springer.com/chapter/10.1007/978-3-031-49018-7_33)

 ## Installation

-To use the code made for the paper, the first thing to do is install the libraries used.
+The first thing to do in order to use the code is to install the libraries used.
 You can use the requirements file provided.
 ```
     pip install -r requirements.txt